ossdhaval/docs/source/fido2/index.md

 FIDO2 is comprised of the [W3C’s Web Authentication specification (WebAuthn)](https://www.w3.org/TR/webauthn/) and FIDO’s corresponding [Client-to-Authenticator Protocol (CTAP)](https://fidoalliance.org/specs/fido-v2.0-ps-20170927/fido-client-to-authenticator-protocol-v2.0-ps-20170927.html).
 WebAuthn defines a standard web API that can be built into browsers and related web platform infrastructure to enable online services to use FIDO Authentication.
 CTAP enables external devices such as mobile handsets or FIDO Security Keys to work with WebAuthn and serve as authenticators to desktop applications and web services.

-Janssen includes a FIDO2 service to implement a two-step, two-factor authentication (2FA) with username / password as the first step, and any FIDO2 device as the second step.
+Janssen includes a FIDO2 component to implement a two-step, two-factor authentication (2FA) with username / password as the first step, and any FIDO2 device as the second step.

 ## API Reference

-The API reference for the Janssen FIDO2 service is included in the Janssen Swagger documentation <link>.
+The API reference for the Janssen FIDO2 component is provided here <link>.

 ## Code Reference